SansonSebastiano/Master-Thesis/papers_summary_XAI_AD.md

 - $\tilde{f}$ is the approximation, derived from the original model.
 - $\beta \in $ a weight

-Since we have the approximation, it can be used, by minizing it, to find the optimal counterfactual example.
+Since we have the approximation, it can be used, by minimizing it, to find the optimal counterfactual example.

 ### Tree-based models and their approximation